tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 ### 8. Student Do: The Judge's Panel (20 mins)

+Encourage students to work together in pairs of two.
 In this activity, students will execute insert, update, and remove operations on Panel **panels**.

 Since students have not been taught how to manipulate **panels** using insert, update, and remove functions, make sure to circulate with TAs to provide assistance.
-Also, encourage students to work together in pairs of two.

 **Instructions:**